What is the Genetic Medicines Test Service and how does it work?

 Limiting adverse effects

-If there is a change in your DNA that causes the gene to produce fewer proteins then your body could break some medications down slower leading to a higher chance of side effects as the medications ‘builds up’.
+If there is a change in your DNA that causes the gene to produce fewer proteins, then your body could break some medications down more slowly, leading to a higher chance of side effects as the medications ‘builds up’.

 Therapeutic Efficacy